williammilisic/cloudcloud.dev/index.md

 > I have wanted to start journaling for a really long time but have always come up with some reason or excuse not to.
 This time, I will try to make journaling to be about things, topics and aha-moments I encounter on a daily basis, that might also be interesting for others to learn about or discover.
 <br/>

+## 4 May 2023
+* Some reflections on benefits of micro segmentation in Cloud environments and how difficult it can be in case you don't do right off the bat.
+[LinkedIn post](https://www.linkedin.com/posts/williammilisic_security-reliability-devops-activity-7059758409125904384-H6Q8)<br/><br/>
+* Great [post](https://tidyfirst.substack.com/p/bet-on-growth)by Kent Beck to always bet on the growth rate, on the subject of ChatGPT right now still lagging behind in (some) coding skills.
+Beck reminds that in technology growth matters far more than absolute values and that limits to growth are valuable to overcome and so receive resources.

 ## 2 May 2023
 * Podcast tip of the week: [Engineering Enablement podcast](https://getdx.com/engineering-enablement-podcast).
 Plus a [throwback](https://www.linkedin.com/posts/williammilisic_developerproductivity-engineeringeffectiveness-activity-7059239786967932928-aR_Z) to a DevOps conference in 2017 with Nicole Forsgren and how much still remains valid today.